Become a Cultural Mentor

 The function of Cultural Mentors is to act as peer advisors to international students in order to help them transition and adjust to life here.
 In addition, the Cultural Mentors assume the role as a resource for navigating campus resources and life in the US.
 They also serve as a cultural liaison to the international student population and are responsible for helping international students acclimate to the life and culture of Colorado State University and the greater Fort Collins community.
 All students and scholars (international or American) are welcome to apply!

-TBD: Cultural Mentor training for summer responsibilities (~1 hour, choose from one of a few sessions)
+April 23 and April 24: Cultural Mentor training for summer responsibilities (~1.5 hours, choose from one of two sessions)

 General Expectations and Responsibilities of Cultural Mentors